project research - not for circulation

 Leeds, Writing Encounters, Leeds & Refugee Week 2011

-the letter O
+letter O

-sans serif: a perfect circle
+sans serif: perfect circle

 sculptural, empty, container or passageway